 Provide bereavement support

-Funeral directors aren’t there for practical support, they can also support you and your emotional well-being after the death of a loved one.
+Funeral directors aren’t there for practical support, they can also support you and your emotional well-being in the event of a death of a loved one.
 They will be able to recommend local bereavement support groups and counsellors for you.

 For more information on our funeral directors and the services that they provide, just contact us today.